 Instructions

-- Preheat oven to 180C and grease 2 x 20 cm round cake tins with oil spray or butter.
+- Preheat oven to 180°C and grease 2 x 20 cm round cake pans by lightly spraying the base with cooking spray, followed by a round of baking paper, then another light spray of cooking oil.

-- Sift flour, cornflour, and baking powder 3 times and set aside.
+- Sift together the flour, cornflour, and baking powder 2-3 times and set aside.

-- Let cool on a wire rack in the tin.
+- Let the cakes cool on a wire rack in the tin.
+Use a butter knife around the edge of the cake to release them.

 - Scoop out the thick coconut cream that has separated from the water.
 Discard water (or use in a smoothie).